AI-Depot/Fooocus/readme.md

 Special thanks to [twri](https://github.com/twri) and [3Diva](https://github.com/3Diva) and [Marc K3nt3L](https://github.com/K3nt3L) for creating additional SDXL styles available in Fooocus.
 Thanks [daswer123](https://github.com/daswer123) for contributing the Canvas Zoom!

+## Support Our Project with Crypto Donations!

+If our project has been helpful to you, consider showing your support by making a cryptocurrency donation.
+Your contributions help us maintain and improve the project, ensuring it stays up-to-date and full of awesome features.
+Every donation, big or small, makes a difference! 🌟
+Accepted Cryptocurrencies:

+    Bitcoin (BTC) 🟧: bc1qvd0zhuqa838qrnjqa09rzrd4a8zhax5em7c7de
+    Ethereum (ETH) 🔷: 0x3fCf4590E89C4f07eD99B805Af357A9aCd2f2096
+    Litecoin (LTC) 🌕: ltc1q9vy3jdp7fw34v95fdruan8d7z08dpvz4t502gw
+    Monero (XMR) 🛡️: 46NdPhKiVVxGjhUpBoGZJXcZcsXr7F8ARQKpbyRexAFc5Cy4hKtCnX8SYfsXmVU8xzJCSvaZbSsgWHoWQ7CL2F43B43v1Nw

+## Why Donate?

+    Development Costs: Help us keep the team running and the code flowing.
+    Caffeine Boost: Keep the team fueled with coffee during those marathon coding sessions!
+    Show Your Love❤️: Let us know that you appreciate the time and effort put into this project.

+Thank you for your generosity and support!

 ## Update Log

 The log is [here](update_log.md).